codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 The first mechanism is a way to restrict access to parts of the UI that are intended for account administrators.
 For example, only an account administrator should be able to change integrations with [git providers]({{site.baseurl}}/docs/integrations/git-providers/) and [cloud services]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).

-The second mechanism is policy based access control via attributes (ABAC) on Kubernetes clusters and pipelines.
+The second mechanism is policy-based access control via attributes (ABAC) on Kubernetes clusters and pipelines.
 This allows account administrators to define exactly which teams have access to which clusters and pipelines.
 For example, access to production clusters should only be granted to a subset of trusted developers/operators.
-On the other hand access to a QA/staging cluster can be less strict.
+On the other hand, access to a QA/staging cluster can be less strict.

 There is also the additional layer of permissions for resources (such as concurrent builds and environments) as explained in the [Enterprise Account Management]({{site.baseurl}}/docs/enterprise/ent-account-mng/) page.